vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

 1. Make a copy of the management cluster configuration file and save it with a new name.
 1. Open the new YAML cluster configuration file in a text editor.
-1. Optional: Set a name for the cluster in the `CLUSTER_NAME` variable.
+1. Set a name for the cluster in the `CLUSTER_NAME` variable.
 If you do not specify a `CLUSTER_NAME` value in the cluster configuration file you must pass it as the first argument in the `tanzu cluster create` command.
 The `CLUSTER_NAME` value passed to `tanzu cluster create` command overrides the `CLUSTER_NAME in the configuration file.
 Workload cluster names must be must be 42 characters or less, and must comply with DNS hostname requirements as amended in [RFC 1123](https://tools.ietf.org/html/rfc1123).
 1. vSphere: Specify a static virtual IP address or FQDN in the `VSPHERE_CONTROL_PLANE_ENDPOINT` variable.
 No two clusters, including any management cluster and workload cluster, can have the same `VSPHERE_CONTROL_PLANE_ENDPOINT` address.
 Ensure that this IP address is not in the DHCP range, but is in the same subnet as the DHCP range.
 If you mapped a fully qualified domain name (FQDN) to the VIP address, you can specify the FQDN instead of the VIP address.
 1. Optional: Update the `CLUSTER_PLAN` variable to deploy a workload cluster that uses the `prod` plan, even if the management cluster was deployed with the `dev` plan, and the reverse.
 1. Optional: To deploy a workload cluster with more control plane nodes than the `dev` and `prod` plans define by default, edit the `CONTROL_PLANE_MACHINE_COUNT` variable.
 The number of control plane nodes that you specify in `CONTROL_PLANE_MACHINE_COUNT` must be uneven.